 William E. Bennett (chair); Amy W. Brinkley; Colleen A. Goggins; David E. Kepler; Alan N. MacGibbon; and Karen E. Maidment

-9 during fiscal 2016 (including 2 joint sessions with the audit committee and 1 joint session with the HRC)
+10 during fiscal 2017 (including 2 joint sessions with the audit committee and 1 joint session with the human resources committee).

-The committee reviewed its charter and is satisfied that it has fulfilled its responsibilities for fiscal 2016
+The committee reviewed its charter and is satisfied that it has fulfilled its responsibilities for fiscal 2017

 Responsibilities